poom12452/2048game/README.md

 ### Part 1 : Cloud Configuration

-To setup a host node and slaves node for mpi programming, we need to
+To setup a host node and slaves node for MPI programming, we need to
 ##### 1. Create Compute Engines Instances

 We are using 3 nodes configured as following